Brightify/Reactant/docs/parts/configuration.md

 }
 ```

 You should access `configuration` only from its `didSet` listener.
-This ensures, that everything is properly changed together with the instance of `Configuration`.
+This ensures that everything is properly changed together with the `Configuration` instance.

-This example part of implementation from `ControllerBase` shows how to implement `Configurable` from scratch:
+This exempt from `ControllerBase` shows how to implement `Configurable` from scratch:

 ```swift
 class ControllerBase ... {